aekazakov/WurmMapUploader/README.md

 Creates blank 2048x2084 Wurm Unlimited map in the folder specified.
 Other map sizes are not supported in the current version.

-java WurmMapUploader preview [WU map folder] [height map image] [terrain map image] [cave map image]
+java WurmMapUploader preview [WU map folder] [height map image] [terrain map image] [cave map image] [rock height map image]

-Creates dump images for height map, terrain map and cave map images without uploading them.
+Creates dump images for height map, terrain map, cave map and rock height map images without uploading them.
 NOTE: these dumps for image files, NOT for map data in WU map folder.
 EXISTING DUMP FILES WILL BE OVERWRITTEN.
 This function will exit with error if images cannot be uploaded.

-java WurmMapUploader load [WU map folder] [height map image] [terrain map image] [cave map image]
+java WurmMapUploader load [WU map folder] [height map image] [terrain map image] [cave map image] [rock height map image]

-Uploads height, terrain and cave maps AND creates dump images.
+Uploads height, terrain, cave and rock height maps AND creates dump images.
 EXISTING MAP DATA IS NOT PRESERVED AND DUMP FILES WILL BE OVERWRITTEN.
 This function will exit with error if images cannot be uploaded.

 java WurmMapUploader dump [WU map folder]

-Generate dump images for Wurm Unlimited map data.
+Generates dump images for Wurm Unlimited map data.
 EXISTING DUMP FILES WILL BE OVERWRITTEN.

+java WurmMapUploader export [WU map folder]

+Generates height maps surface and rock layer as 16 bit grayscale PNG files.

 java WurmMapUploader help